 In Delaware, financial awards from successful wrongful death lawsuits are divided between the victim's beneficiaries, depending on who survived the decedent.

 Wrongful deaths can have a number of causes.
 However, some of the most common causes of wrongful deaths include:

 - Motorcycle accidents

 - Criminal violence

 - Medical malpractice

 Consult an Experienced Wrongful Death Attorney

 If someone you love was killed in a negligence-related accident, by a negligent medical provider, or by a dangerous or defective product, you may be entitled to compensation for both economic and non-economic damages.
-Though a financial award can never replace your deceased loved one, it can help ensure that your family is taken care of like they would've intended.
+Though a financial award can never replace your deceased loved one, it can help ensure your family is cared for like they would've intended.

 The knowledgeable and skilled wrongful death attorneys with the Morris James Personal Injury Group can help you understand your legal rights and explore your options for compensation.
 Do you have questions about a wrongful death case?
-Contact the Morris James Personal Injury Group today to schedule a free initial appointment to discuss your case with someone from our experienced legal team.
+Contact us today at 302.655.2599 or use our online form to schedule a free initial appointment to discuss your case with someone from our experienced legal team.